 Research in my lab is focused on understanding the factors that determine host susceptibility or resistance to infection with the intracellular bacterial pathogen Listeria monocytogenes.
 We use a variety of bacteriologic and immunologic approaches to study the complex interplay between the virulence strategies of the pathogen and the protective immune responses of the host.

-We recently developed a novel mouse model for oral transmission of L. monocytogenes that closely mimics all phases of human disease: (1) ingestion of contaminated food, (2) a distinct gastrointestinal phase followed by (3) varying degrees of systemic spread in susceptible vs. resistant mouse strains, and (4) late stage spread to the brain.
+We recently developed a novel mouse model for oral transmission of L. monocytogenes that closely mimics all phases of human disease: (1) ingestion of contaminated food, (2) a distinct gastrointestinal infection phase followed by (3) varying degrees of systemic spread in susceptible vs. resistant mouse strains, and (4) late stage spread to the brain.
 We are currently using this model to understand how L. monocytogenes colonize the colon and then disseminate to peripheral tissues.
-This project is funded by NIAID.

 Jones, G.S. and S.E.F.
 D'Orazio.
 (2017) Monocytes are the predominant cell type associated with Listeria monocytogenes in the gut, but they do not serve as an intracellular growth niche.
 J. Immunol. doi: 10.4049

 Pitts, M.G., T. Myers-Morales, and S.E.F.
 D'Orazio.
 (2016) Type I IFN does not promote susceptibility to foodborne Listeria monocytogenes.
 J. Immunol.
 196(7): 3109-16 [http://www.ncbi.nlm.nih.gov/pubmed/?term=26895837]